symil/lava/README.md

 - manages the calls to `vkGetInstanceProcAddr` to manipulate functions that are not exposed statically
 - provides a generic `create_surface` method to create surfaces

-The wrapper comes with the following restrictions (that should be lifted in the future):
+It comes with the following restrictions (that should be lifted in the future):

 - no way to provide allocator callbacks
 - no way to set the `pNext` field of structures (always set to `NULL`)
-- debug report callbacks only forward the message to the Rust user-provided function (other pieces of information unavailable)
+- debug report callbacks only forward the message to the Rust user-provided function (other pieces of information are unavailable)
 - no exposed constants for validation layer names or extension names

-Lava works by lettting the developer manipulate "wrapped" data structures, which it converts to "raw" data-structures expected by Vulkan (and the other way around when retrieving objects from Vulkan).
+Lava works by letting the developer manipulate "wrapped" data structures, which it converts to "raw" data-structures expected by Vulkan (and the other way around when retrieving objects from Vulkan).
 It means that there is a small overhead in each API call.